-heinz joined Royal Roads in 2006, as an associate professor and director of the School of Communication and Culture.
-In 2008, he was appointed associate dean of the Faculty of Social and Applied Sciences, before becoming dean in 2011.
-Prior to Royal Roads, heinz taught at the University of Nebraska-Lincoln, Bowling Green State University and the University of North Dakota.
+heinz joined the School of Communication and Culture at Royal Roads in 2005.
+He served as SCC school director (appointed 2006), associate dean (appointed 2008) and dean of the Faculty of Social and Applied Sciences (appointed 2011), founding dean of the College of Interdisciplinary Studies (appointed 2016), and vice-provost (appointed 2017).
+Prior to Royal Roads, he taught at the University of Nebraska-Lincoln, Bowling Green State University and the University of North Dakota.

 heinz journalistic work in the U.S. was recognized by more than 20 first- and second-place awards in national and regional competitions.
 He graduated from Treviris Gymnasium Trier (Germany) in 1984.

 PhD in Communication Studies